In Your Community » Pierce County » Construction Projects »

 Pierce County 230 kV transmission line and Alderton substation expansion

 - PSE has identified properties on which easements are needed and been in contact with private landowners to discuss negotiations.

-- We expect to begin construction on the 230 kV transmission line and Alderton 230 kV substation expansion in 2015 and complete the work in 2016.
+- We expect to begin construction on the 230 kV transmission line and Alderton 230 kV substation expansion as early as spring 2016 and complete the work in late 2016.

 - Click here to view a close-up map of the preferred route for the transmission line.